Monday, May 18, 2026

 Dear Brothers in Pakistan,

-We must urgently hold our horses and take a cold, pragmatic look at the ground realities before we delude the people of both our nations with impractical hopes of deep strategic or military collaboration.
+We must urgently hold our horses and take a cold, pragmatic look at the ground realities before we delude the people of both our countries with impractical hopes of deep strategic or military collaboration.

 The idea that the government of Bangladesh will successfully procure JF-17 Thunder fighters from Pakistan, or fundamentally shift its geopolitical axis away from New Delhi, is nothing more than a castle in the sky.
 Even if such a deal begins to materialize, the stark reality is that it will likely be canceled long before a single squadron can ever be filled.

 To understand why, we must be realistic about the structural definition of Bangladesh today.
 For over a decade, this country has been meticulously engineered as a de-facto satellite state, heavily bound by an institutional obsession with a manufactured political narrative.
-The overwhelming institutionalized Indian influence here, has successfully portrayed this country as a land deeply entrenched in this mindset of "Chetona".
+The overwhelmingly institutionalized Indian influence here, has successfully portrayed this country as a land deeply entrenched in this mindset of "Chetona".
 Hence, now it won't be an exaggeration to address this land as "Chetonastaan."

 This "Chetona-obsessed" capture of the state machinery runs incredibly deep.
 The administration, the political class, the press, the television media, the bureaucracy, the intelligence apparatus, and the broader military leadership remain deeply compromised and hyper-sensitive to regional pressure.